vamp-plugins/vamp-plugin-sdk/README.md

 The formal C language plugin API for Vamp plugins.

-A Vamp plugin is a dynamic library (.so, .dll or .dylib depending on platform) exposing one C-linkage entry point (vampGetPluginDescriptor) which returns data defined in the rest of this C header.
+A Vamp plugin is a dynamic library (`.so`, `.dll` or `.dylib` depending on platform) exposing one C-linkage entry point (`vampGetPluginDescriptor`) which returns data defined in the rest of this C header.

 Although the C API is the official API for Vamp, we don't recommend that you program directly to it.
-The C++ abstractions found in the vamp-sdk and vamp-hostsdk directories (below) are preferable for most purposes and are more thoroughly documented.
+The C++ abstractions found in the `vamp-sdk` and `vamp-hostsdk` directories (below) are preferable for most purposes and are more thoroughly documented.

 ### vamp-sdk

 C++ classes for implementing Vamp plugins.

-Plugins should subclass Vamp::Plugin and then use Vamp::PluginAdapter to expose the correct C API for the plugin.
-Plugin authors should read vamp-sdk/PluginBase.h and Plugin.h for code documentation.
+Plugins should subclass `Vamp::Plugin` and then use `Vamp::PluginAdapter` to expose the correct C API for the plugin.
+Plugin authors should read `vamp-sdk/PluginBase.h` and `Plugin.h` for code documentation.

 See "examples" below for details of the example plugins in the SDK, from which you are welcome to take code and inspiration.

-Plugins should link with -lvamp-sdk.
+Plugins should link with `-lvamp-sdk`.

 ### vamp-hostsdk

 C++ classes for implementing Vamp hosts.

-Hosts will normally use a Vamp::PluginHostAdapter to convert each plugin's exposed C API back into a useful Vamp::Plugin C++ object.
+Hosts will normally use a `Vamp::PluginHostAdapter` to convert each plugin's exposed C API back into a useful `Vamp::Plugin` C++ object.

-The Vamp::HostExt namespace contains several additional C++ classes to do this work for them, and make the host's life easier:
+The `Vamp::HostExt` namespace contains several additional C++ classes to do this work for them, and make the host's life easier:

- - Vamp::HostExt::PluginLoader provides a very easy interface for a host to discover, load, and find out category information about the available plugins.
+ - `Vamp::HostExt::PluginLoader` provides a very easy interface for a host to discover, load, and find out category information about the available plugins.
 Most Vamp hosts will probably want to use this class.

- - Vamp::HostExt::PluginInputDomainAdapter provides a simple means for hosts to handle plugins that want frequency-domain input, without having to convert the input themselves.
+ - `Vamp::HostExt::PluginInputDomainAdapter` provides a simple means
+ for hosts to handle plugins that want frequency-domain input, without having to convert the input themselves.

- - Vamp::HostExt::PluginChannelAdapter provides a simple means for hosts to use plugins that do not necessarily support the same number of audio channels as they have available, without having to apply a channel management / mixdown policy themselves.
+ - `Vamp::HostExt::PluginChannelAdapter` provides a simple means for hosts to use plugins that do not necessarily support the same number of audio channels as they have available, without having to apply a channel management / mixdown policy themselves.

- - Vamp::HostExt::PluginBufferingAdapter provides a means for hosts to avoid having to negotiate the input step and block size, instead permitting the host to use any block size they desire (and a step size equal to it).
+ - `Vamp::HostExt::PluginBufferingAdapter` provides a means for hosts to avoid having to negotiate the input step and block size, instead permitting the host to use any block size they desire (and a step size equal to it).
 This is particularly useful for "streaming" hosts that cannot seek backwards in the input audio stream and so would otherwise need to implement an additional buffer to support step sizes smaller than the block size.

- - Vamp::HostExt::PluginSummarisingAdapter provides summarisation
+ - `Vamp::HostExt::PluginSummarisingAdapter` provides summarisation
  methods such as mean and median averages of output features, for use in any context where an available plugin produces individual values but the result that is actually needed is some sort of aggregate.

-The PluginLoader class can also use the input domain, channel, and buffering adapters automatically to make these conversions transparent to the host if required.
+The `PluginLoader` class can also use the input domain, channel, and buffering adapters automatically to make these conversions transparent to the host if required.

 Host authors should also refer to the example host code in the host directory of the SDK.

-Hosts should link with -lvamp-hostsdk.
+Hosts should link with `-lvamp-hostsdk`.

 ### vamp-hostsdk/host-c.h